amir110011/tools-for-web/README.md

 how to used?

+see aos documents,

-add css and js to your project and Watch the demo and use the codes according to your needs.
+add css and js to your project,

+Watch the demo and use the codes according to your needs.